lynxthecat/adblock-lean/README.md

 |`DNSMASQ_CONF_D`                     | Conf-dir used by the dnsmasq instance.
 Normally set automatically by the `setup` command      |
 |`DNSMASQ_INDEX`                      | Index of the dnsmasq instance.
 Normally set automatically by the `setup` command              |

-For devices with low free memory, consider enabling the `initial_dnsmasq_restart` option to free up memory for use during the memory-intensive blocklist generation process by additionally restarting dnsmasq with no blocklist prior to the generation of the new blocklist.
-This option is disabled by default to prevent both the associated: dnsmasq downtime; and the temporary running of dnsmasq with no blocklist.
+For devices with low memory capacity (less than 512MiB), the option `unload_blocklist_before_update`, when set to `auto`, will cause previous blocklist to be unloaded before downloading and processing a new one, in order to free up memory.
+For other cases of memory scarcity, consider setting this option to `1`.

 ### Selection of blocklists and associated parameters